tyaSHEN/APmig/output/README.txt

 This is the final result from the model used in our paper.

-Column names
+Column names are as follows:

-year: year
+- year: year of flow
-o_name: ISO 3166-1 alpha-3 of Origin
+- o_name: country or region of origin
-d_name: ISO 3166-1 alpha-3 of Destination
+- d_name: country or region of destination
-q50: median of migrant flows
+- q50: the point estimates of origin-destination-specific flows
-q10: 10th percentile of flows
-q90: 90th percentile of flows
+- q10: lower bound of 80% prediction interval for the point estimates
+- q90: upper bound of 80% prediction interval for the point estimates